 Content Editor In Canvas

-We strongly encourage the use of the built-in Canvas content editor found in almost every tool within Canvas (i.e. Pages, Announcements, Assignments, Quizzes, etc.) as opposed to uploading (and maintaining) externally created documents or files (PDF, Word, etc.).
+We strongly encourage the use of the built-in Canvas rich content editor found in almost every tool within Canvas (i.e. Pages, Announcements, Assignments, Quizzes, etc.) whenever possible, and minimizing the practice of uploading (and maintaining) externally created documents or files (PDF, Word, etc.).
 The Rich Content Editor has many features for accommodating accessibility requirements.

 Using the built-in content editor has several benefits: